Tū Manawa – Active Aotearoa

 We follow a kanohi ki te kanohi / face-to-face approach to supporting groups.
 Reach out to any of our kaimahi for an appointment.
 We want to hear about your group’s aspirations and how you want to break down barriers for young people who are missing out.
 If your project, or part of it, aligns to Tū Manawa, we’ll do the application whilst talking with you.

-What if my group isn’t a “Physical Activity” group but we’re using being active to achieve what we want to achieve?
 Then Tū Manawa can still be for you!
 You might have cultural goals or goals to improve the confidence or resilience of young people.
 If your sessions involve being active, Tū Manawa might be able to support you.